The punter aiming to be the NFL's first Irishman in 40 years

 The 23-year-old is looking to become the first Irish-born player in the NFL since Neil O'Donoghue was kicking for the St Louis Cardinals back in 1985.

 Born in Enniskerry in County Wicklow, Whelan's family moved to Palm Springs, California, when he was 13.
-He made the initial transition from soccer to American Football at high school, starting off as a kicker before becoming a punter at college at the University of California, Davis.
+He made the initial transition from soccer to American football at high school, starting off as a kicker before becoming a punter at college at the University of California, Davis.

-At six-foot six and weighing 215 pounds, he has impressive stature and has not been shy on social media about demonstrating his kicking power, whether it's an impressive 73-yard field goal or a punt that goes out of the park.
+At 6ft 6in and weighing 15st 5lb (98kg), he has impressive stature and has not been shy on social media about demonstrating his kicking power, whether it's an impressive 73-yard field goal or a punt that goes out of the park.

 "It's a little bit difficult to be a kicker with my build, so I was advised to transfer to being a punter," says Whelan.